How to Get a UK Sponsorship Licence in 2025

 The cost of a UK sponsor licence can vary, depending on the type of licence sought.

-On the ‘Temporary Worker’ route, the cost of applying for a sponsor licence is £536.
-There will also be an additional fee of £25 to assign each Certificate of Sponsorship (CoS) to a sponsored worker.
-In contrast, the cost of applying for a ‘Worker’ sponsor licence will depend on the size and charitable status of your organisation.
+The cost of applying for a ‘Worker’ sponsor licence will depend on the size and charitable status of your organisation.
+The sponsor licence fee for medium or large sponsors is £1,579, while for small or charitable sponsors the fee is £574.
 You will usually be classed as a small sponsor if at least two of the following apply:

 • the annual turnover of your business is £10.2 million or less